gileadraab/learning-math/README.md

 5. **Document Learning**: Keep a mathematical journal with insights and discoveries
 6. **Practice Regularly**: Consistency beats intensity for long-term retention

 This program balances rigorous mathematical learning with practical computational skills, providing a strong foundation for advanced mathematical study while developing valuable programming abilities.
-The emphasis on conceptual understanding through visualization, combined with hands-on coding practice, will give you both theoretical knowledge and practical skills for applying mathematics in real-world situations.
+The emphasis on conceptual understanding through visualization, combined with hands-on coding practice, aiming to provide both theoretical knowledge and practical skills for applying mathematics in real-world situations.